 The generously packed Crab Cake is filled with fresh crab meat and a fresh blend of herbs and spices.
 Then, a light sauce is drizzled on top with sweet shrimp and tomato, which amps up the seafood flavor adding a little extra freshness to the dish.
 So what makes this the long-standing fixture of Charleston Grill’s menu?
-The only thing holding the cakes together is “lump crab meat and a whole lot of love.”
+The only things holding the cakes together are “lump crab meat and a whole lot of love.”
 Read on to recreate this legendary recipe in your very own kitchen.

 |1 lb||Crab meat|

 |1 tbs||Thyme leaves|